amarcoder01/typemasterai/replit.md

 # TypeMasterAI - AI-Powered Typing Test Application

 ## Overview
 TypeMasterAI is a high-performance, full-stack typing test web application designed to help users improve their typing skills.
 It offers real-time analytics, various test durations (15s, 30s, 60s, 120s), multi-language support (23 languages), diverse paragraph categories, user authentication, and an AI chat assistant.
-The application tracks progress with visual charts and provides AI-powered content generation for customized practice.
+The application tracks progress with visual charts and provides AI-powered content generation for customized practice. **NEW: Real-Time Multiplayer Racing** allows users to compete head-to-head with instant matchmaking, private rooms, live progress tracking, and WebSocket-powered real-time updates.
 Its core purpose is to provide an engaging and effective platform for typing mastery, with a vision for expanding market reach and user engagement through advanced AI features and a competitive environment.

 ## User Preferences
 Preferred communication style: Simple, everyday language.